History of Crystal Palace F.C.: The coming of The Eagles (1973–84)

 Despite relegation, the 1973–74 season started with much optimism among the Palace supporters.
 Malcolm Allison had a strong recent record as a coach, having won trophies with Manchester City as an assistant to Joe Mercer in the late 1960s.
 Allison or 'Big Mal' as he was nicknamed in the press, had a flamboyant personality which was something of a change for the club, who previously had a rather conservative image.
 Palace's nickname was changed from "The Glaziers" to "The Eagles" and the club also changed its kit colours from their traditional claret and blue to a red and dark blue scheme inspired by Barcelona.
 The Eagle was introduced as the club mascot at this time, an idea borrowed from Benfica, and the club badge was redesigned.
-The new season saw the introduction of a three-up, three-down promotion and relegation system, and Palace struggled to adjust to life in the Second Division, failing to win any of their first fifteen league games.
-In bottom place for most of the season, the club aided by the signing from Southend United of talented winger Peter Taylor climbed to seventeenth place with a 3–1 win at Fulham on Good Friday.
+The new campaign saw the introduction of a three-up, three-down promotion and relegation system.
+Palace struggled to adjust to life in the Second Division, failing to win any of their first fifteen league games.
+In bottom place for most of the season, the club aided by the signing from Southend United of talented winger Peter Taylor, climbed to seventeenth-place with a 3–1 win at Fulham on Good Friday.
 Palace then lost three consecutive matches which saw them needing to win in their final game of the season at Cardiff City to remain in the second tier of English football.
 They could only draw 1–1, and suffered relegation for a second successive season.

-The 1974–75 season saw Palace back in the Third Division for the first time since 1963–64, and the club missed out on promotion, finishing in fifth place.
-Allison acquired Terry Venables and Ian Evans from QPR in exchange for Don Rogers, a trade that was to be significant to Palace's, and indeed England's football future.
+The 1974–75 season saw Palace back in the Third Division for the first time since 1963–64, and they missed out on promotion, finishing in fifth place.
+Allison signed Terry Venables and Ian Evans from QPR with Don Rogers moving the other way in a trade that was to be significant to Palace's, and indeed England's football future.
 It was also around this time that Allison persuaded the club to put more resources into developing a strong youth team, a decision that would lead to both success at youth level, and the emergence of a number of promising young players in the first team.
 Palace again failed to gain promotion the following season, distracted in part by their run in the FA Cup which took the club to the semi-finals, beating Leeds United and Chelsea along the way, before losing 0–2 to Southampton at Stamford Bridge on 3 April 1976.
-Allison resigned at the end of the season, partly because of the failure to get Palace promoted, but he had also come under scrutiny due to some of his off the field antics, which included being photographed in the team bath with actress and glamour model Fiona Richmond.
+Allison resigned at the end of the season, partly because of the failure to get Palace promoted, but he had also come under scrutiny due to some of his off the field antics, including being photographed in the team bath with actress and glamour model Fiona Richmond.